-From phishing to ransomware to viruses, the virtual threats are everywhere.
+From phishing to ransomware to viruses, virtual threats are everywhere.
 Whether it’s our personal computers, our phones or our business’s computer networks, all of our devices are under daily attack.
 This is especially true for businesses.

 Last year ransomware alone cost Canadian businesses over $2 billion in losses.1